Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: Shorter thinking is preferable

 \subsection{{The shorter the better}}

-We first note that as observed in recent studies~\citep{claude37, o1, s1}, thinking chains tend to be longer for harder questions.
-To quantify this phenomenon with our generated samples, for each model we split the questions into three equal size groups according to model's success rate.
-Then, we calculate the average thinking length per easier and harder questions.\footnote{In this section we exclude generations where thinking is not completed within the maximum generation length, as these often result in an infinite thinking loop.} We also provide the average lengths for the correct and incorrect attempts per split.

-\cref{tab:corr} shows that indeed models use more tokens for more challenging questions, up to a factor of $2.9$.
-This may lead to the assumption that longer thinking chains leads to more complex reasoning, and therefore, better performance.
-Nevertheless, surprisingly, we also observe that, within each question subset, correct answers are typically \textit{shorter} than incorrect ones.
-To study the connection between performance and thinking length in a controlled manner, we turn to compare different answers \textit{to the same question}.

-We compare \emph{short} vs.~\emph{long} thinking chains for the same question, along with a random chain.
-Results are presented in \cref{tab:short_vs_long}.
-First, as expected, the shortest answers are $25\%$--$50\%$ shorter compared to randomly sampled responses.
-However, we also note that across almost all models and benchmarks, considering the answer with the shortest thinking chain actually boosts performance, yielding an average absolute improvement of $2.2\%$--$15.7\%$ across benchmarks compared to randomly selected generations.
+For all generated answers, we compare \emph{short} vs.~\emph{long} thinking chains for the \textit{same question}, along with a random chain.
+Results are presented in \cref{tab:short_vs_long}.\footnote{In this section we exclude generations where thinking is not completed within the maximum generation length, as these often result in an infinite thinking loop.} First, as expected, the shortest answers are $25\%$--$50\%$ shorter compared to randomly sampled responses.
+However, we also note that across almost all models and benchmarks, considering the answer with the shortest thinking chain actually boosts performance, yielding an average absolute improvement of $2.2\%$--$15.7\%$ on the math benchmarks compared to randomly selected generations.
 When considering the longest thinking answers among the generations, we further observe an increase in thinking chain length, with up to $75\%$ more tokens per chain.
-These extended reasoning trajectories substantially degrade performance, resulting in average absolute reductions ranging between $12\%$--$18.8\%$ compared to random generations.
+These extended reasoning trajectories substantially degrade performance, resulting in average absolute reductions ranging between $5.4\%$--$18.8\%$ compared to random generations over all benchmarks.
 These trends are most noticeable when comparing the shortest generation with the longest ones, with an absolute performance gain of up to $34.5\%$ in average accuracy and a substantial drop in the number of thinking tokens.